akaraspt/tl_paper/README.md

   * For distributed mode, one machine run one trainer with GPU, all other machines run data generator.

 ## Hyper-parameter selection and cross-validation
-* Hi Akara, if this part is in another repo, please link it
+* xxx ⚠️Hi Akara, if this part is in another repo, please link it

 ## Generative Adversarial Network
 * DCGAN